RELEX-Group/SlidingPanel/README.md

  I have a couple features for this library (e.g. listeners, etc.) and I'll add this in the near future!
 Use my tiny customs with pleasure!

  # Conclusion
  Thank you for using if you're doing it!
 Thanks commonsguy for fundamental materials about Android development.
-From his book I get basics for this tiny custom lib.
+From his book I've got basics for this tiny custom lib.